 Spectral Library.
-PEAKS identification results can be exported as spectral library that can be used by Library search engine for quick screening and identification.
+PEAKS identification results can be exported as a spectral library that can be used by the Library search engine.

 • For PEAKS: Selecting this option will export the necessary files required to use the library by PEAKS Library Search engine.
 For more information on how to configure a PEAKS generated spectral library, refer to Section 1, "Configuring Spectral Library"